Surviving brain tumors decades apart

 A performance to remember

-Suse Skinner lights up the room with her smile, positivity and humor.
-A breast cancer survivor, she is now battling acute myeloid leukemia.
-In August 2016, she was admitted to OHSU for her first induction chemotherapy session, where she underwent 24/7 chemotherapy for six days followed by six weeks of recovery.
+Suse Skinner lit up the room with her smile, positivity and humor.
+A breast cancer survivor, she went on to battle acute myeloid leukemia.
+In August 2016, she was admitted to OHSU, where she underwent 24/7 chemotherapy for six days followed by six weeks of recovery.
 Skinner wrote and performed the song, "The Good Ship OHSU" to show her gratitude to everyone on her care team: the nurses; Dr. Uma Borate and Dr. Rachel Cook; the cafeteria staff; and the people who kept her room "comfortable and clean."
 Read more.

 Partnership with Salem Cancer Center

 When Deborah Hansen was diagnosed with liver cancer at the Salem Cancer Center, her oncologist knew where to send her for surgery: the OHSU Knight Cancer Institute.
 Because the Salem center and OHSU are partners, the referral was especially easy.
 Read Hansen’s story.

 Sharing his story to help others

 “I’m going to fight this thing as long as I can”